 Michigan has done extensive work to improve the experience of authoring portfolios.
 We have worked closely with students to understand their needs and frustrations and have developed a number of enhancements.
 These concentrate on a concept we have informally dubbed the "scaffolded portfolio", which provides suggestive guidance, but attempts to avoid any hard requirements.

-A scaffolded portfolio is implemented with an OSP Portfolio Template and generic Forms, using one Form per page of the final presentation.
-The intensive work with learners has concentrated on showcasing previous accomplishments in leadership and research, so the pages fall in two categories: Basic Page and Example of Work.
-This augmented editing mode for Metaobj Forms is locally referred to as the "Page Composer".
+A scaffolded portfolio is implemented with an OSP Portfolio Template and generic Forms, used one per page of the final presentation.
+The intensive work with learners has concentrated on showcasing work, in terms of leadership and research, so the pages fall in two categories: Basic Page and Example of Work.
+The augmented editing mode for Metaobj Forms is locally referred to as the "Page Composer".

 Issues being addressed: